Kitura/kitura.dev/en/resources/tutorials/swiftBinaries.md

 	<h1>Moving To A New Version Of The Swift Binaries</h1>
 </div>

-This page document the steps the Kitura development team should follow when moving to a new version of the [Swift binaries](https://swift.org/download/):
+This page documents the steps the Kitura development team should follow when moving to a new version of the [Swift binaries](https://swift.org/download/):

 1) Install the latest binaries (Swift) on OS X and (Swift + libdispatch) on Ubuntu v15.10 on your test systems.